What Is Leadership?

 Your personality often likes to feel safe and anchored.
 Yet to be a leader you must feel consistent and effective both in and out of your comfort zone.
-To make sure your own self doesn’t get in the way of your leadership vocation, and to discover your leadership purpose, you need to understand your self.
+To make sure your self doesn’t get in the way of your leadership vocation, and to discover your leadership purpose, you need to understand yourself.

 There are many facets to your personality and a myriad of tools which help you analyse yourself.
-However, in my view, there are several components which make up your own unique self.
+However, in my view, there are several components which make up your unique self.
 At a very basic level, understanding these components help you to become self-aware:

-- What aspects of yourself which serve you and those which don’t.
+- What aspects of yourself serve you and those which don’t?

 - Your emotional guidance system